Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Does Milk Cause Pimples?

-• Naturally occurring hormones in milk
+• Naturally occurring hormones and bioactive compounds in milk

-• Increased insulin-like growth factor (IGF-1)
+• Insulin-like growth factor-1 (IGF-1) signalling

-• Hormonal effects on oil production
+• Effects on hormonal pathways involved in oil production

 Consider including:

-• Whole grains
+• Whole grains and minimally processed carbohydrates

 • Nuts and seeds

-• Healthy fats
+• Healthy sources of dietary fats

 Diet Myths About Acne